 HIVD reviews applications involving innate and adaptive immune responses to HIV.
-This includes basic studies, animal models, and pre-clinical studies that pertain to host immune dysfunction and immunopathogenesis of HIV infection, and immunological studies of HIV infection and viral persistence.
-It also reviews applications concerning the development and delivery of candidate HIV vaccines.
+This includes basic, preclinical, and clinical studies that pertain to host immune responses and dysfunction, and studies addressing immunological mechanisms relevant to HIV infection, pathogenesis, and persistence.
+HIVD also reviews applications addressing the development and delivery of candidate HIV vaccines and immune based therapies.

 The membership panel is a list of chartered members only.

-- Mechanisms of host immune activation, dysfunction and senescence in HIV/AIDS.
+- Mechanisms of immune activation, dysfunction, and senescence in HIV/AIDS.

 - Immunopathogenesis of HIV infection in tissues, including the digestive tract, genital tract, lymphatic system, and nervous system.

-- Identification of potential vaccine epitopes or immunogens, and development of new candidate vaccines in animal models and humans.
+- Assessment of new candidate vaccines in animal models and correlates of vaccine-induced immunity in animal models and humans.

-- Strategies to elicit and/or characterize HIV broadly neutralizing antibodies and assess them for prevention and therapy.
+- Strategies to elicit and/or characterize broadly neutralizing antibodies and assess them for prevention and therapy.

-- Mechanisms of new adjuvants to stimulate vaccine-induced immunogenicity and antibody maturation/function.
+- Adjuvants to stimulate vaccine-induced immunogenicity and antibody maturation/function.

 Shared Interests and Overlaps